 I use a Writing Workshop format for writing instruction, but I still like to use seasonal prompts.
 The students love them, too.
 I have seasonal writing prompts for each major holiday in all three writing genres.
 Sometimes I use all three and sometimes I pull out a specific genre that I want the students to practice.

 My writing prompts are available in a few formats but my students love the task card format the best.
 They grab the card they want and a genre-specific themed planning sheet and they are ready to plan and write.
-When the finish and are ready to publish their writing, they grab a themed publishing paper (also included in this pack) and complete their final draft.
+When they finish and are ready to publish their writing, they grab a themed publishing paper (also included in this pack) and complete their final draft.
 Click here to see the Halloween Writing Prompts in my TeachersPayTeachers store.

 Halloween Grammar Activities

 Halloween Grammar Task Cards

 Just as much as my students love math centers, they also love grammar centers.
 We only do grammar/language centers once a week due to time constraints.
 Typically, we do my non-seasonal language task cards and my language roll and answer games, but I love to use seasonal language task cards, too.
 Click here to see the Halloween Language Task Cards in my TeachersPayTeachers store.
 The resource includes four sets of task cards that review figurative language, conjunctions, commas, and titles.

 Halloween Themed FREE Grammar/Language Review Activity

 Another engaging activity for Halloween is using Halloween themed graphics to review language skills such as parts of speech and figurative language.
 Click here to grab this engaging Halloween language freebie!

 Halloween Reading Activities

 Halloween Reading Comprehension Activities

 Moving right on to reading, I love using seasonal/holiday themed reading activities to review skills AND engage my readers.
 The students love reading these high interest stories.
 I typically use these for homework during the month of October.
 Click here to see the Halloween Reading Comprehension Activities in my TeachersPayTeachers store.